dayzongithub/dayznotes/README.md

 ### Crafting tips

 - You can create a campfire by combine a stick with a rag/paper/bark, lighting it with matches and feeding the fire pieces of short/large wood cut from trees with an axe/hatchet.
 - Making/using fishing net?
-Dunno how to use nets yet.
-You can craft a fishing hook from the bones of a slaughtered animal with a hunting knife.
+Dunno how to use nets yet. -
+- You can craft a fishing hook from the bones of a slaughtered animal with a hunting knife.
+- You can add worms, dug up with a shovel, to the fishing hook.
+Haven't been able to fish yet.
+Maybe with sewing kit?
 - Growing seeds is started by digging a growing patch with a shovel (fertile ground/compost needed?)

 ### Hunting tips
 - You can't cook with just a pot an some steak.
 What do you need then?
-Campfire tripod?
+Campfire tripod maybe?